The most expensive mistake in analytics costs zero to fix.

 Better questions gave them better data definitions.
 Better definitions gave them data they could actually trust.
 And trusted data?
 That's the muscle that moves the whole business forward.

-And the best: This compounds
+And the best: The effect compounds

 One sharp question today improves the data you collect tomorrow.
 That better data reveals a pattern next month.
 That pattern informs the next experiment.
 And suddenly, you're not reacting to dashboards – you're driving decisions with rhythm and momentum.
 A shipping muscle that gets stronger with every cycle.